Enhanced Kohn-Luttinger topological superconductivity in bands with nontrivial geometry: Lowest Landau level form factor

-\emph{Lowest Landau level form factor}---The most striking example of the effects of the band geometry is where we have parabolic dispersion $\varepsilon(\bm k) = \bm k^2/(2m)$ in 2D, where the conventional KL mechanism cannot lead to a superconducting instability~\cite{Kagan_2015}.
+The most striking example of the effects of the band geometry is where we have parabolic dispersion $\varepsilon(\bm k) = \bm k^2/(2m)$ in 2D, where the conventional KL mechanism cannot lead to a superconducting instability~\cite{Kagan_2015}.
 The reason is that the polarization bubble is constant $\Pi(\bm q) = N m/(2\pi)$ for all momentum transfers $q \le 2k_f$, and the singularity in the bubble is single-sided as shown by the dashed line in~\ref{fig:rpa_results} (a).
-It has been shown that this behavior can change if we include trigonal warping effects in the dispersion~\cite{Baranov_1992}, or corrections to the bubble up to third order in perturbation theory~\cite{Chubukov_1993}.
-Here we show that the lowest Landau level (LLL) form factor induces large $T_c$ in the system.
-The form factor of the LLL is
+It has been shown that this behavior can change if we include trigonal warping effects in the dispersion~\cite{Baranov_1992}, or corrections to screening up to third order in perturbation theory~\cite{Chubukov_1993}.
+Here we show that the LLL form factor, which has the form

-The LLL form factor has the property that $|\Lambda_{\text{LLL}}(\bm k, \bm q)|$ does not depend on $\bm k$, which allows for analytical progress.
+generates high $T_c$ in the system.
+Here we introduce $\beta \leq 1$ to allow the system to deviate from the LLL limit ($\beta=1$). {In particular, $\beta$ controls the strength of the Berry curvature.} The LLL form factor has the property that $|\Lambda_{\text{LLL}}(\bm k, \bm q)|$ does not depend on $\bm k$, which allows for analytical progress.
 We can immediately show from Eq.~\eqref{eq:bubble_w_ff} that the bubble is not a constant to $2k_f$, but rather $\Pi(\bm q) \propto e^{-Bq^2/2}$ as shown in Fig.~\ref{fig:rpa_results} (a).
 This has a huge effect on the renormalized interactions between electrons at the Fermi surface.
 In Fig.~\ref{fig:rpa_results} (b) we plot the renormalized interaction with and without the form factor in solid and dashed lines respectively.
 Due to the form factor, scattering with high momentum transfers costs more energy than forward scattering, creating attractive channels as shown in Fig.~\ref{fig:rpa_results} (c).
 Since we are using a parabolic dispersion, the band geometry guarantees to be favorable for superconductivity.